← Back to ScoreKpr

 3.4 Celebration Pills

-Use Confetti, Shake, Fanfare, or Roll Quotes for a bit of fun when viewing the leaderboard.
+Use Confetti, Shake, Snapshot (save an image of the meeple cards), or Roll Quotes for a bit of fun when viewing the leaderboard.

 4. Tally Scores